johncmunson/react-taggy/README.md

 #### Required Props
 - `text`: (string || array) The text that will be displayed.
 May be a string, or an array of tokens.
 - `spans`: (array) The locations within the text that will get tagged.
 If `text` is a string, then `start` and `end` must be provided and refer to character indices.
-If `text` is an array of tokens, then `index` must be provided and refers to token index. *Note that multi-word entities are handled slightly differently depending on which method you choose.
-See examples below.*
+If `text` is an array of tokens, then `index` must be provided and refers to token index.
 - `ents`: (array) The allowable entity types and the color of each unique tag type.

 #### Example usage where `text` is a string